rfo909/CFT/doc/Doc.md

 **v2.9.0**

 There is a small embedded web-server in CFT, available in the Lib.Web object.
-It supports GET and POST, does parameter and form input parsing, and works with html only.
+It supports GET and POST, does parameter and form input parsing.

-Status: experimental.
-See WebTest script.
+See WebTest script, which was modified in v2.9.1 with the addition of String method .mergeExpr where expressions inside ${...} are evaluated and inserted, creating a list of strings (as the sub-expression may result in many lines of output).

 # Command line args